John-Michael-D/100-Days-of-Python-Password-Manager/README.md

 The program also features exception handling in the event SavedPasswords.json doesn't exist or is empty of information.
 The program also includes a feature allowing the user to search SavedPasswords.json for their credentials pertaining to a given website.

 Additionally, this program features a "How to Use App" button that when clicked will provide the user with a written explaination of how the app works.
-It also features a "search mode" functionality that will allow the user to make the program search 'SavedPasswords.json' for the credentials of a particular website or make it search for the credentials for multiple websites at once.
+It also features a "search mode" functionality that will allow the user to make the program search 'SavedPasswords.json' for the credentials of a particular website or make it search for the credentials of multiple websites at once.